 Open up the London city image in Photoshop.
 Go to File > Open and open the image.
 You can notice the image has already rain effect like you can see the wet footpath, the water on the road and the whole rainy environment as well.
 So choosing right image for your composition helps a lot.

 The very first step is to remove the bright sky of the city.
 But the problem while removing background is the tree which is just in the middle of the sky.
-To remove this background or sky I used channel technique and this is the best method to make a selection when you have this kind of situation.
+To remove this background or sky I used Channel techniques and this is the best method to make a selection when you have this kind of situation.

 So I removed the background and you can see the results here:

 Of course, we need to create a new sky there something which has bright lighting.
 To do this, I use two sky photos for that.